 Brain Attack Team

-Bahrassa says the interventional procedure to remove the clot restored the flow of blood to the Engels’ brain.
-But key in this dramatic success story, he says, is the fact that Baystate has launched a comprehensive stroke services team that moves swiftly and collaboratively when a 911 call is received for someone suffering a stroke or a burst aneurysm.
+Bahrassa said the interventional procedure to remove the clot restored the flow of blood to the Engels’ brain.
+But key in this dramatic success story is the fact that Baystate has launched a comprehensive stroke services team that moves swiftly and collaboratively when a 911 call is received for someone suffering a stroke or a burst aneurysm.

 Called the Brain Attack Team, this stroke-specific Rapid Response Team includes neurosurgeons who perform interventional and cranial surgeries, neurologists, emergency physicians, radiologists, physiatrists, and other support staff.